 Hunan farmhouse food becomes popular recent years.
-One reason is because people are tired of busy city life and looking for the break at countryside.
+One of the reasons is because people are tired of busy city life and looking for a break at the countryside.

-Another reason is the visitors also want to have the fresh farmhouse food, which is likely directly produced from the field.
+Another reason is that the visitors also want to have the fresh farmhouse food, which is directly produced from the field.

-During the time I visited my parents at last year June, our family spend one day to visit the Hunan Kongling Temple, a worship place about one hour drive from Zhuzhou city.
-It was a nice family day out and we also had a chance to enjoy the local farmhouse food.
+During the time I visited my parents at June last year, our family spend one day to visit the Hunan Kongling Temple, a worship place about one hour drive from the Zhuzhou city.
+It was a nice family day out and we also had a chance to enjoy the Hunan local farmhouse food.

 Farmhouse restaurants are usually located near the place can attract the tourists, just like this Kongling Temple.